 A certain level of risk is inherent to all work environments, but COVID-19 has created an entirely new kind of threat.
 How are these risks distributed across the workforce?
 Are certain groups unfairly burdened by their risk of infection or the negative impacts of containment measures?
 Canadian researchers are carefully examining the pandemic's implications for today's workforce.

-At the Institut national de la recherche scientifique, Professor Xavier St-Denis is examining the sociodemographic determinants of exposure to COVID-19 in the workplace.
-Driven by significant gaps in national-level COVID-19 data, particularly population level data that would allow for comparison of...
+At the Institut national de la recherche scientifique, Professor Xavier St-Denis is examining the sociodemographic determinants of occupational risks of exposure to COVID-19 in the workplace.
+Driven by significant gaps...

 Read more »

 During COVID-19, researchers across Canada have been developing projects at an unprecedented pace in order to support policy makers, public health officials, and the public at large, while health risks remain and the economic and social recovery looms ahead.
 Many innovative projects are relying on deep community connections and networks to learn from challenges and responses at the grassroots level.

 Within the Culinaria Research Centre, a hub for food studies at the University of Toronto, Professor Jayeeta Sharma and her research team have built a wide and ever-growing network of community partners to understand...